-Small businesses need to ask themselves if a mobile network would serve their business better than signing up for an NBN broadband connection, say industry experts.
+Small business and multiple site businesses need to ask themselves if a mobile network would serve them better than signing up for an NBN broadband connection, say industry experts.

 NBN could lose 20 percent of users to mobile

 Telco industry experts have predicted that the nbn could lose 20 percent of its customers to super fast mobile networks..

 Investments in mobile networks by Telstra, Optus, and Vodafone in recent years have resulted in Australia rising to lead APAC in terms of mobile speeds.